-See what other learner drivers have said about Croydon’s schools on sites like Trustpilot and Driving School Reviews.
+See what other learner drivers have said about Croydon’s schools on sites.
 Lots of driving schools in Croydon only show their best reviews on their website.
 Your best bet is to look at a range of review sites to get an objective viewpoint.

 If you block book lessons with some schools in Croydon but have any hours remaining at the end, they will be deemed as spent and no refund will be given.
 Go through the driving school’s Terms and Conditions to check that you can get refunded if you have leftover hours.

 Having a good relationship with your instructor is essential for getting the most out of your learning experience.
 If you’re not getting along with your current instructor, you should be able to change to a better one.
 Ask about a driving school’s switching policies as not all driving schools in Croydon are upfront about them.